 What if you could know that for every $1500 invested in online ads, you’re pulling $10,000 back?
 But, a lot of investors don’t take the time to calculate and understand what it takes to get a positive ROI.
 So, they quit too soon.
 Let’s fix that.

-Before we dive in, we just launched a NEW tool – The Carrot ROI Calculator.
-As you listen to this Strategy Sketch, use this tool to help pencil in your own marketing budget.
+Before we dive in, as you listen to this Strategy Sketch, you’ll need to use The Carrot ROI Calculator tool to help pencil in your own marketing budget.

 One real estate investor’s had an amazing return on their marketing.

 The other one struggled and lost all their money and ended up giving up.

 I want to make sure that you identify where in this story you fit.
 Which one of these are you resonating with?
 Which one of these are you living right now?

 The first investor had a marketing budget and he knew his numbers really well.
 I’m going to be walking through exactly what the first investor did to make sure he got a great ROI on his marketing.

 The second real estate investor also had a budget.
 He dove in, he started spending money, he started investing money, but he did not do these 4 steps I’m going to walk you through.

 They both had the same amount of money to start, they both had the same amount of experience.
 One of them lost his butt on all of his marketing, the other ended up making tens of thousands of dollars.